Best daily deals

 Beyerdynamic is famous for its large, over-ear headphones built for the studio.
 We’ve reviewed older products like the DT 990 PRO to newer ones like the DT 700 PRO X, both of which are easy to recommend depending on your needs.
 But today, we’re looking at a years-old product that stands the test of time: the Beyerdynamic DT 1990 PRO.
 These headphones share some similarities with their predecessors, but for the most part, the DT 1990 PRO are better in every meaningful way.

-Editor’s note: this Beyerdynamic DT 1990 PRO review was updated on May 19, 2023, to update the formatting and expand the Alternatives section.
-We also added an FAQ section.
+Editor’s note: this Beyerdynamic DT 1990 PRO review was updated on November 20, 2024, to update linking, charts.

 Studio professionals should get these headphones for work.
 That, and anyone without a budget who values sound quality, will get a lot of value from these stationary headphones.